 - The Google Books Library Project (2004-2013), and

-Outside of work, I am an avid consumer of pop culture, I love to cook, bake, and build things, and when I lived in Washington, I got the hiking bug in a big way: in fact, in 2008, I climbed Mt.
+Outside of work, I am an avid consumer of pop culture, I love to cook, bake, knit, and build things, and when I first moved to Washington, I got the hiking bug in a big way: in fact, in 2008, I climbed Mt.
 Rainier (though the photo at left is on Mt.
 Adams).